-- Secondary hard drives are an excellent way for you to extend the storage capacity of your PC without having to replace your main hard drive.
+- Secondary hard drives are an excellent way for you to extend the storage capacity of your PC without having to replace your main one.

 - Issues with unrecognized secondary hard drives are not uncommon, and that's precisely what we will be covering in the article below.

-- For more in-depth troubleshooting guides, check out our dedicated Fix page.
+- For more in-depth information, check out our Peripherals Guides.

 Most of us probably use only one hard disk drive in the computer, but some people who need more space tend to use two, as well.